Cherreads

 Emily waved the smoke out of her face.
 "You think you're funny?
 Oh, that reminds me, we need to pick up our clothes from Ashley."

-Emily shrugged as she stopped at a marble statue of the seventh PRIME—a grizzled, muscular man in a leather jacket and camo jeans.
+Emily shrugged, then stopped at a marble statue of the seventh PRIME.
+A grizzled, muscular man in a leather jacket and camo jeans.
 Resistance tattoos covered his arms while he wielded a heavy Gatling gun.
-Her eyes lingered on the golden plaque.

-"Cameron Wallace, born in the small town of Avalanche, became the seventh PRIME in the year 700.
+"Cameron Wallace, born in the small town of Avalanche.
+He became the seventh PRIME in the year 700.
 He was an Ether miner and resistance fighter in his mortal life.
 We celebrate Cameron PRIME," Elijah read as he smoked.

 "Or maybe the system became better?"
-Shiyu retorted as she crept up on them.
+Shiyu asked, walking up to them.
 "We can't get rid of the system any more than we can breathe in space."

 "Or maybe we figure out how to do that?"
 Emily replied.